 Both parties have their arguments (sometimes very pertinent ones), so the idea here is not to point the finger at someone but rather to look at both sides of the debate and to highlight some of the things that need to be enlightened further.

 When Hunting is a Necessity

 In other instances, the proliferation of animal species has become such that it has reached its carrying capacity.
-In order to counteract this phenomenon, animal population can either be contained through sterilization, by relocating it, or by culling/killing it.
-Unfortunately, in most situations hunting is by far the least expensive and most effective way of dealing with the problem.
+In order to counteract this phenomenon, animal population can either be contained through sterilization, by relocating it, or by culling it.
+Unfortunately, in most situations hunting is by far the least expensive and most effective way to deal with the problem.

-Overall, hunting can be used as a plague control, for animals seen as a nuisance (varmint hunting) or to keep a proper balance in nature.
-The latter is especially relevant to farmers, who get increasingly solicited by wild animals that trespass their properties, cause harm or ruin their crops!
+Overall, hunting can be used as plague control, for animals seen as a nuisance (varmint hunting) or to keep a proper balance in nature.
+The latter is especially relevant to farmers, who get increasingly solicited by wild animals that trespass their properties, cause harm or ruin their crops.

 When Hunting Becomes a Sport